 Work abroad in Spain isn’t hard to come by for bilingual UK citizens.
-For beginner Spanish speakers, working in Spain means the chance to practise your Spanish on a daily basis and have total immersion, which is the best way to learn Spanish.
+For beginner Spanish speakers, working in Spain means the chance to practice your Spanish on a daily basis and have total immersion, which is the best way to learn Spanish.
 For those Brits who get a job in Barcelona or a job in Madrid with UK companies in Spain, it’s smart to learn the Spanish work laws.
 We’ve talked about holiday pay and sick pay laws in Spain before.
 Today we are learning all about notice periods in Spain.

 Notice periods in Spain

 For UK citizens that work in Spain, notice periods are governed by the Statue of Workers’ Rights; Royal Decree law 10/2010 filed under European Union law.
 Here are the different types of notice you should know about.

 - holiday notice

 Here are some frequently asked questions (FAQ) about notice periods in Spain and employment rights in the workplace.
 Double-check this information with your employer.

 Are there rules for holiday notice in Spain?

 Spanish (EU) law says one holiday period must be at least two weeks long.
 This time is often compulsory during winter holidays.
 The rest can be divided up, and the notice period is left up to each employer.

 Are there rules for maternity notice in Spain?